WikiCommunityHealth/warnings-dropoff-analysis/README.md

 - `count_not_serious_templates_substituted` count of the substituted not serious warnings templates
 - `edit_history` history of the user's activity per month
 - `warnings_history`  history of the user's warnings per month
+- `sex`: the user's sex if specified
+- `banned`: whether the user is banned or not

 ## Code documentation

-To get the code documentation you can use [pdoc](https://github.com/pdoc3/pdoc) by typing
+In order to get the code documentation, you can use [pdoc](https://github.com/pdoc3/pdoc) by typing

 ```bash
 make doc